History of Rwanda: German East Africa (1885–1919)

 The first European to visit or explore Rwanda was a German, Count Gustav Adolf von Götzen, who from 1893 to 1894 led an expedition to claim the hinterlands of the Tanganyika colony.
 Götzen entered Rwanda at Rusumo Falls, and then travelled through Rwanda, visiting the court of Rwabugiri in 1894, at his palace in Nyanza, and eventually reached Lake Kivu, the western edge of the kingdom.
 The next year the king died.
 With Rwanda in turmoil over the succession, the Germans moved in (in 1897, from Tanzania) to claim the region for the Kaiser.
 With only 2,500 soldiers in East Africa, Germany hardly changed the social structures in much of the region, especially in Rwanda.

-War and division opened the door for colonialism, and in 1897 German colonialists and missionaries arrived in Rwanda.
+War and division opened the door for colonialism, and in 1897 German colonists and missionaries came to the location of Rwanda.
+Some of them were said to have thought that the Osi tribe and the Hutus might have been here.
 The Rwandans were divided; a portion of the royal court was wary and the other thought the Germans might be a good alternative to dominance by Buganda or the Belgians.
 Backing their faction in the country a pliant government was soon in place.
 Rwanda put up less resistance than Burundi did to German rule.

 German rule in this most inaccessible of colonies was indirect, achieved mainly by placing agents at the courts of the various local rulers.
 The Germans did not encourage modernization and centralization of the regime; however, they did introduce the collection of cash taxes.
 The Germans hoped cash taxes, rather than taxes in kind, would force farmers to switch to tradable crops, like coffee, in order to acquire the required cash to pay taxes.
-This policy led to changes in the Rwandan economy.
+This policy led to changes in the Rwandan, Burundi, Congolese, and Nigerian economies.